Helium–neon laser: Construction and operation

 where * represents an excited state, and ΔE is the small energy difference between the energy states of the two atoms, of the order of 0.05 eV, or 387 cm−1, which is supplied by kinetic energy.
 Excitation-energy transfer increases the population of the neon 4s2 and 5s2 levels manyfold.
 When the population of these two upper levels exceeds that of the corresponding lower level, 3p4, to which they are optically connected, population inversion is present.
 The medium becomes capable of amplifying light in a narrow band at 1.15 μm (corresponding to the 4s2 to 3p4 transition) and in a narrow band at 632.8 nm (corresponding to the 5s2 to 3p4 transition).
 The 3p4 level is efficiently emptied by fast radiative decay to the 3s state, eventually reaching the ground state.

 The remaining step in utilizing optical amplification to create an optical oscillator is to place highly reflecting mirrors at each end of the amplifying medium so that a wave in a particular spatial mode will reflect back upon itself, gaining more power in each pass than is lost due to transmission through the mirrors and diffraction.
 When these conditions are met for one or more longitudinal modes, then radiation in those modes will rapidly build up until gain saturation occurs, resulting in a stable continuous laser-beam output through the front (typically 99% reflecting) mirror.

 The gain bandwidth of the He-Ne laser is dominated by Doppler broadening rather than pressure broadening due to the low gas pressure and is thus quite narrow: only about 1.5 GHz full width for the 633 nm transition.
 With cavities having typical lengths of 15 to 50 cm, this allows about 2 to 8 longitudinal modes to oscillate simultaneously (however, single-longitudinal-mode units are available for special applications).
 The visible output of the red He-Ne laser, long coherence length, and its excellent spatial quality, makes this laser a useful source for holography and as a wavelength reference for spectroscopy.
 A stabilized He-Ne laser is also one of the benchmark systems for the definition of the meter.

 Prior to the invention of cheap, abundant diode lasers, red He-Ne lasers were widely used in barcode scanners at supermarket checkout counters.
-Laser gyroscopes have employed He-Ne lasers operating at 633 nm in a ring laser configuration.
 He-Ne lasers are generally present in educational and research optical laboratories.
+They are also unsurpassed for use in nano-positioning in applications such as semiconductor device fabrication.
+High precision laser gyroscopes have employed He-Ne lasers operating at 633 nm in a ring laser configuration.